 In cases where it is not possible to stop the medication, the healthcare provider will monitor the patient closely and treat symptoms that might develop, such as high blood sugar, high cholesterol levels, bone thinning, or osteoporosis.

-If the body is making too much cortisol because of a tumor, treatments may include medication, surgery, radiation, chemotherapy, or a combination of these treatments.
-Treatments will differ based on where the tumor is located.
+If a tumor is the cause of Cushing, treatments may include medication, surgery, radiation, chemotherapy, or a combination of these treatments.
+The treatment depends on the tumor’s location and type.

 The most common treatments for pituitary tumors are:

 - Surgery.
-In most cases, a surgeon removes the tumor through a cut made under the upper lip or at the bottom of the nose, between the nostrils.
-In other cases, the doctor may cut through the skull to reach the pituitary tumor.
+In most cases, a surgeon removes the tumor through a cut under the upper lip or at the bottom of the nose, between the nostrils.
+In rare cases, the surgeon may cut through the skull to reach the pituitary tumor.

 - Radiation therapy.
-Radiation therapy targets the tumor with high-energy X-rays that kill tumor cells or keep them from growing.
-It can be used if surgery is not successful at removing all tumor cells.
+Radiation therapy uses X-rays to kill tumor cells or keep them from growing.
+It can be used if some tumor cells remain after surgery.

 - Chemotherapy.
 Chemotherapy uses drugs that kill tumor cells or keep them from growing.
-Chemotherapy drugs can be taken by mouth or injected.
+Some chemotherapy drugs are taken by mouth, and some are injected.

 To find out more about pituitary tumor treatments, visit the National Cancer Institute’s page on pituitary tumors.